PokeyzRule/project-juicyboys/doc/sprint1/sprint1.md

 | As a student user, I should be able to view potential classes to join and enroll in new courses on my landing page |
 | As a teacher user, I should be able to upload various media types for course material delivery so student's have a variety of materials to work with |

+## Taks Breakdown

+Task breakdown can be seen on JIRA but half the group was split into frontend and the other half into backend.
+This was done to see team member's strong and weak points for future sprints and planning.
+Future sprints will now be planned keeping each team member's weaknesses and strenghts in mind to more effectively finish tasks and user stories.

+## Sprint Decisions

+The stories that were worked on during this sprint are the most basic yet fundamental stories that needed to be finished first before further features are implemented.
+This includes but isn't limited to establishing authentication, basic profile creation, security middlewares, course creation and enrolling students into those courses.
+Future stories will levereage implementations made in Sprint 1 which is why Sprint 1 was key for establishing db structure, project architecture and workflows.

 ## Participants/team capacity

 Gordon Xiong - Backend